TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Major/UpgradeCore.rst

 .. include:: /Includes.rst.txt

-..
-Use syntax highlighting for shell commands by default on this page

-.. highlight:: shell

 .. _upgradecore:

 ================
-Upgrade the core
+Upgrade the Core
 ================

 Upgrading to a major release using composer
 ===========================================

 This example details how to upgrade from one LTS release to another.
-In this example, the installation is running TYPO3 version 10.4.22 and the new LTS release is version 11.5.0.
+In this example, the installation is running TYPO3 version 11.5.34 and the new LTS release is version 12.4.10.

 Check which TYPO3 packages are currently installed
 --------------------------------------------------

-TYPO3's core contains a mix of required and optional packages.
+TYPO3's Core contains a mix of required and optional packages.
 For example, `typo3/cms-backend` is a required package. `typo3/cms-sys-note` is not a required package and does not need to be installed for TYPO3 to work correctly.